simplex-chat/simplex-chat/blog/20230722-simplex-chat-v5-2-message-delivery-receipts.md

 There is also no discounting that the mere presense of read receipts, even as opt-in, creates a social pressure to enable them, with the same consequences – there are many scenarios when they would be non-optional in a given relationship.
 So many users belive, and we share this view, that it is better not to have these features at all.
 But we will be re-assessing this view.

-## Future of SimpleX Chat groups and communities

-TODO

 ## SimpleX platform

 Some links to answer the most common questions: